-First, there’s a microphone in the traditional sense, which is to say the kind that you envision when you think of someone performing on stage.
-As every venue has a different setup this would be an impossible thing to explain in one article (pro tip: just make sure everything is plugged in).
+First, there’s a microphone in the traditional sense: the kind that you envision when you think of someone performing on stage.
+As every venue has a different setup, this would be an impossible thing to explain in one article—but most issues with this type of mic can be solved with the correct equipment, or placement.
 Instead, we’re going to look at the other type of microphone, the one in your phone and headphones.
 Why do the microphones on some headphones sound better than others?

 First, there’s one obvious culprit we can point to that has nothing to do with your microphone, and that’s whether or not your phone even has service.
 This may seem obvious, but if you have a spotty network connection, then it doesn’t matter how good your microphone is because voice data is getting dropped along the way regardless.
 If you’ve ever done a video call with a crappy WiFi connection, you have a visual representation of what happens with your voice data over a bad connection.

-Bluetooth is convenient, but it also kind of sucks
+Bluetooth is convenient, but it also sucks at data transfer

 Similarly, you might also have to contend with the limitations of Bluetooth.
 Even if you have perfect service and coverage, the way that audio is packed and delivered over Bluetooth could potentially be another bottleneck.
 So what exactly is Bluetooth?
 Bluetooth is a low-power, low-bandwidth standard, and sometimes it falls short in transmitting data.
 While it’s come a long way since the early days, it just can’t keep up compared to things like Wi-Fi.